 - a.
-A completed RFA shall include all of the following information regarding the Highway Agency and shall be completed using the Department's RFA form: - i.
-The name of the Highway Agency that operates the small MS4, and the address of the main Highway Agency office (or other appropriate office if the RFA is for a smaller region). - ii.
-The name and mailing address of a duly authorized representative of the Highway Agency who will submit any reports or certifications required by the permit and to whom the Department shall send all correspondence concerning the permit. - iii.
+A completed RFA shall include all of the following information regarding the Tier A Municipality and shall be completed using the Department's RFA form: - i.
+The name of the municipality that operates the small MS4, county it is located in, and the address of the main municipal office (e.g., city hall, town hall, or municipal building). - ii.
+The name and mailing address of a duly authorized representative of the municipality who will submit any reports or certifications required by the permit and to whom the Department shall send all correspondence concerning the permit. - iii.
 A certification acknowledging the best management practices and measurable goals specified in the permit. - iv.
-A list of the locations of any maintenance facilities, service areas, or rest stops on property owned or operated by the Highway Agency. - v.
-If the RFA is for a smaller region, a map identifying the region. - vi.
 Additional information may be required by the Department to be included as part of the RFA if the Department determines that such additional information (including other data, reports, specifications, plans, permits, or other information) is reasonably necessary to determine whether to authorize the discharge under this permit.